phillipsnick/denon-avr/README.md

 ```

+#### parseDbVolume(volume, zero)

-#### parseDbVolume - Parse a dB volume into ASCII format for sending back to the AVR
+Parse a dB volume into ASCII format for sending back to the AVR.

-Convert an dB value back into ASCII.
+__Arguments__

+* `volume` - Numeric value containing the volume in dB (eg -80.5)
+* `zero` - Optional value to calculate the zero position.
+Defaults to 80 to support master volume, provide 50 if dealing with channel volumes

 __Example__